BxCppDev/bxdecay0/documentation/PostGenEventOps/MDL/README.rst

 * φ\ :sub:`C` : longitude of the emission cone axis
 * θ\ :sub:`C` : colatitude of the emission cone axis
-* θ  : angle of aperture of the emission cone
+* θ  : half angle of aperture of the emission cone

 .. image:: images/cone_emission_1.pdf
    :width: 90%